-Final entries should be emailed or posted online using #InspiringTomi by 8pm on Friday the 10th of April
+Final entries should be emailed or posted online using #InspiringTomi by 8pm on Friday the 1st of May

-The winners will be announced at 5pm on April 15th on the 75th anniversary of the liberation of Bergen Belsen
+The winners will be announced at 8pm on Monday the 4th of May.

-The most inspiring art work and piece of writing will be framed and presented to Tomi by a member of the Inspiring You team over the summer which I am sure he will treasure.
+The winning entries will be presented to Tomi by a member of the Inspiring You team over the summer which I am sure he will treasure.

 Claregalway Castle Family Passes